6ixside/gifter/README.md

 3. ng build
 4. navigate to /dist/gifter
-5. copy the v2.png and manifest.json pinned in the slack group to this directory
+5. copy the v2.png and manifest.json located in the /after_build/ directory to the /dist/gifter/ directory
 6. go to google chrome -> settings -> more tools -> extensions
 7. click load unpacked
-8. choose the /dist/gifter directory
+8. choose the /dist/gifter/ directory
 9. if there are any issues im sure you smart people can figure it out

-if everything works you should see the logo in the top with the other extensions
+if everything works you should see the 6Side logo in the top right along with your other extensions

+please don't hesitate to reach out to hunterls@my.yorku.ca for assistance with installation

 # Gifter